toolpath/syil/docs/docs.md

 _Table 13.
 Probe Rectangular Pocket Syntax_

+Example MDI Command Without Inspection Reporting: G65 "PROBERECTANGULARPOCKET" A54 B2 C3 D0

-Example MDI Command: G65 "PROBERECTANGULARPOCKET" A54 B-.5 C3 D2
+Example MDI Command Without Inspection Reporting: G65 "PROBERECTANGULARPOCKET" A54 B2 C3 D1

 **PROBESLOTX**

 The Probe Slot X macro probes the internal sides of a pocket in the X direction and calculates the center.
 The A argument is the selected work coordinate(G54-59).
-The B argument is the distance the probe should move in Z below the edges of the stock and should be a negative value.
-The C argument is the length of the pocket in X. The Probe should be roughly centered and above the pocket before beginning.
+The B argument is the length of the pocket in X. The C argument enables inspection reporting which pops up a calculated length after the routine finishes.
+The Probe should be roughly centered and inside of the slot before beginning.

 ![probeSlot](images/probeSlot.png)